tpatterson1996/lcc-metadata-manual/adding-projects-quick-reference.md

 ### Keywords Tab

+See [Record Keywords ](/record/keywords.md)for more information about editing and adding thesauruses.

 | Thesaurus | Instructions | Notes |
 | :--- | :--- | :--- |
 | LCC Category Thesaurus | Choose from picklist \(Category\) |  |